 After all this, Romulus and Remus wanted to have a city of their own, but they couldn’t decide on where to build it.
 Romulus wanted Palatine Hill, Remus wanted Aventine Hill (south of Palatine), and this led to a massive game of “anything your Hill can do, my Hill can do better”, which ended with Remus being killed.

 So Romulus got his way, and Rome (yes, he named it after himself) was founded on Palatine Hill.
+He then went on to rape a whole lotta women to populate his new city (what??
+He JUST killed his own brother, did you think he was NICE???).

 Anyway, if you have the time and you’re interested in history, you should definitely take a guided tour of Palatine Hill, it’s pretty amazing!
 Just wear good shoes and bring plenty of water.
 There’s quite a bit of walking involved and it gets pretty hot, depending on the time of your visit.